"The Populace Has Recognized that Sunscreen Has Been Weaponized Against It"

 This clearly documents a population with significantly decreasing sun exposure and hyper-exponentially-increasing sunscreen use that experienced a near-tripling of melanoma.
 With the theory being that the tripling of melanoma is being driven by sun exposure.
 You can’t make this shit up, folks.
 That is unless you are a literally-blood-drinking generational Satanist.

-This while sales of sunscreen grew 4.2 percent a year from 2007 and 2014, a cumulative growth of nearly 30 percent over a period of just seven years.
-That means that, in Just over seven years, thirty percent more sunscreen was being applied
+That’s a cumulative increase of nearly thirty percent over a period of just seven years.
+That means that, in just over seven years, thirty percent more sunscreen was being applied.

 In June 2015, realnatural.org said “Melanoma Rates Double as More Use Sunscreen, Fewer Sunbathe”.